Interstate 384

 Interstate 384 (I-384) is an auxiliary Interstate Highway located entirely within the state of Connecticut.
-It runs 8.2 mi east to west, going from I-84 and I-291 in East Hartford to US Route 6 (US 6) and US 44 in Bolton.
+It runs 8.2 mi east to west, from I-84 in East Hartford to US 6/US 44 in Bolton.

 Route description

 I-384 officially begins at I-84 eastbound exit 59 at the East Hartford–Manchester town line, as the right two lanes of traffic split from the I-84 mainline.
 The highway can also be accessed from the I-84 eastbound high-occupancy vehicle lane (HOV lane), and westbound I-384 traffic can also access the HOV lane on westbound I-84.
 Westbound I-84 access to I-384 is provided through a complex interchange that also provides access from Pleasant Valley Road near The Shoppes at Buckland Hills and from I-291.
 I-384's first exit is for Spencer Street.
 The eastbound ramp is on the I-384 mainline, while the westbound ramp comes from a split in the I-84 interchange ramp.
 Just east of the Spencer Street overpass, the ramp from westbound I-84 joins the I-384 mainline and the HOV lane becomes a conventional lane.
 I-384 continues along the southern part of Manchester.
 It has one interchange before it intersects Route 83, which provides access to Manchester Center.
 After one more interchange in Manchester, it crosses into Bolton, where it has a partial interchange with Route 85.
 Shortly after the interchange, I-384 ends as it meets the US 6/US 44 concurrency just west of its eastern split at Bolton Notch.

 The highway is eight lanes wide west of Route 83, six lanes wide to Route 85, and four lanes wide for the rest of the highway's duration.